sensu/sensu-docs/content/sensu-go/6.0/sensuctl/_index.md

 A `request-unauthorized` response indicates invalid credentials.

 {{% notice note %}}
-**NOTE**: The `sensuctl user test-creds` command tests passwords for users created with Sensu's built-in [basic authentication provider](../operations/control-access/auth#use-built-in-basic-authentication).
+**NOTE**: The `sensuctl user test-creds` command tests passwords for users created with Sensu's built-in [basic authentication provider](../operations/control-access/#use-built-in-basic-authentication).
-It does not test user credentials defined via an authentication provider like [Lightweight Directory Access Protocol (LDAP)](../operations/control-access/auth/#lightweight-directory-access-protocol-ldap-authentication) or [Active Directory (AD)](../operations/control-access/auth/#active-directory-ad-authentication).
+It does not test user credentials defined via an authentication provider like [Lightweight Directory Access Protocol (LDAP)](../operations/control-access/ldap-auth/), [Active Directory (AD)](../operations/control-access/ad-auth/), or [OpenID Connect 1.0 protocol (OIDC)](../operations/control-access/oidc-auth/).
 {{% /notice %}}

 For example, if you test LDAP credentials with the `sensuctl user test-creds` command, the backend will log an error, even if you know the LDAP credentials are correct: